DevAgnihotri/MCA_Sem_2/DBMS/Unit-3 (Norm).md

 - It is in 2NF.
 - There are no transitive dependencies (non-prime attributes depend only on the primary key).
 - A relation in which all attribute are key or prime attribute then in 3NF
-- if a PA -> PA trans. is ignored, what's not allowed is NPA -> PA

 **Example:**